Eligibility for IrishPF Membership, National-level Events, and National Team

 Am I eligible to compete at National-level Events and/or be selected for the National Team to represent Ireland?

-In order to compete at National-level events, a lifter must:
+In order to compete at Open Nationals, a lifter must:

 1. Hit the minimum qualifying total standard*

-2. Hit a “Top 7” total in their weight class at any IrishPF, EPF or IPF competition in the 12 months prior to the event (N.B.
-Winners of the previous Nationals Championship auto-qualify)
+2. Hit a “Top 7” total in their weight class at any IrishPF, EPF or IPF competition in the qualifying period (N.B. winners of the previous Nationals Championship auto-qualify) OR have received an invite based on remaining invite slots.

-3. Be eligible to be selected for an international competition in order to be invited to Nationals
+3. Be eligible to be selected for an international competition.

 In order to be considered for International selection, a lifter must: